 The CARES Act, short for Coronavirus Aid, Relief, and Economic Security Act, is a massive $2,000,000,000,000+ tax and spending package signed by President Trump on March 27, 2020.
 The CARES Act includes many forms of financial relief for businesses and individuals.
 Continue reading “CARES Act for Self-Directed Financial Investors: QRP, SDIRA, & Solo 401k”

-eQRP® – a marketing term registered to Total Control Financial, LLC – and QRP have generated excitement and interest within the self-directed investor community.
-From crypto-enthusiasts, gold & silver precious metals investors, and tax lien & deed buyers to real estate syndicators, QRP as an alternative to SDIRA and Solo 401k, is creating incredible buzz.
-But, there appears to be extensive misunderstanding of QRPs
+eQRP® – a marketing term registered to Total Control Financial, LLC – QRP and Solo 401k generate excitement and interest within the self-directed investor community.
+From crypto-enthusiasts, gold & silver precious metals investors, and tax lien & deed buyers to real estate syndicators, QRP and Solo 401k, as an alternative to SDIRA, is creating incredible buzz.
+But, there appears to be extensive misunderstanding of QRP and Solo 401k

 Did you know that you can use a Traditional IRA, Roth IRA, SEP-IRA, SIMPLE-IRA, or HSA to invest in real estate tax free?
 Do you know the difference between a Traditional IRA and Roth IRA?
 In this post you’ll get an overview of these accounts and how you can use a self-directed IRA with checkbook control for real estate investing.